lioneldbln/evaluate-expression/README.md

 ```
 ## Running the tests

-Unit tests are performed with googletest
+Unit tests are performed with `googletest`

   **On Windows:**
-  Build the project evalexptests and Start
+  Start `evalexptests` project

   **On Linux:**
 ```